seed-run/homepage/_drafts/why-serverless-deployment-artifacts-cannot-be-reused-across-stages.md

 ### Serverless Framework CI/CD pipelines

 Unfortunately, this is not the case for Serverless Framework apps.
 When you generate an artifact by running the `serverless package --stage dev` command; the artifact can only be used for the `dev` stage.
 Here is why.
 The artifact is made up of three parts.
-[Here is a quick recap of how Serverless Framework generates these artifacts INSERT LINK HERE](/).
+[Here is a quick recap of how Serverless Framework generates these artifacts]({% link _posts/2019-08-09-how-to-generate-deployment-artifacts-in-your-cicd-pipeline-for-serverless-apps.md %}).

 1. One or more zip files containing the Lambda code for your service(s).
 2. A CloudFormation template file that describes the resources defined in your `serverless.yml`.